LAST UPDATED: March 7, 2023

 - Water: Pack a small case of bottled water so you have plenty for the journey and your hotel stays.

-- Bringing Goods and Food Across the Border: The best plan is to not bring food across the border, but if you do, be sure to declare it.
+- Bringing Goods and Food Across the Border: The best plan is to not bring food across the border, but if you do, be sure to declare it and be aware of the latest limits and restrictions when importing food items.
 Likewise any alcohol, tobacco, etc. You must also be prepared to report the value of everything you have bought and are bringing home with you.
 This includes any work done on your vehicle (such as new tires or brakes).
 The maximum personal exemption is $800 CDN per person.
 There are also restrictions on how much alcohol and tobacco you can bring back.

 - Seat Selection: Most airlines now charge for seat selection but this small fee is the best way to ensure that you are sitting together and in seats that you prefer.